 Millions of people in the United States are hurt in car accidents every year.
 In Massachusetts, there are well over one hundred thousand car crashes every year that leave thousands of people seriously injured and cause hundreds of deaths.
 Generally, car crashes are associated with serious injuries.
 We usually hear about broken bones, knee and shoulder injuries, and even death from the news reporting crashes.
 But, seldom talked about injuries, such as mouth and dental injuries, are very common occurrences in car accidents.
 It doesn’t take a serious car accident to cause mouth and dental injuries.
 Sometimes, accident victims suffer injuries to their mouth or teeth in relatively minor car accidents, such as rear-end collisions.

-Common Types of Dental Injuries
+Common Types of Dental Injuries Following an Accident

 The most common dental injuries sustained from a car crash are took luxation, fractured teeth, and an avulsed tooth.
 Dental injuries can be caused by either direct impact or indirect impact.
 Direct impact injuries occur when the mouth hits another object.
 For example, if the victim strikes his or her face on the steering wheel, they are at risk of suffering a dental injury.
 Indirect impact injuries occur when the mouth is forced closed.
 Quick and forced slamming of your mouth commonly causes the lower jaw to crush the upper teeth.
 Treatment for a dental injury can vary depending on the extent, or severity, of the injury.

 Tooth luxation is a dental injury that involved a loosened tooth.
 This type of dental injury does not include a tooth that has been completely separated from the gums.
 However, a luxate tooth may be able to move backward, forward, and/or sideways.
 Treatment for this type of injury can include a dentist pushing the tooth back to its original position.